-In order to achieve an optimal start of the parallel partial orders, the material flow system must first calculate the optimal start time of the individual orders.
-Here, the order lead times in particular must be taken into account.
-The aim of the optimization is that all parallel partial orders are completed as simultaneously as possible and thus no waiting times occur.
+To achieve an optimal start of the parallel partial orders, the material flow system must first calculate the optimal start time of the individual orders.
+Here, the order throughput times in particular must be taken into account.
+The aim of the optimisation is that all parallel partial orders are completed as simultaneously as possible and thus no waiting times occur.

-Once parallel picking has been completed in the warehouse, the individual orders are brought together in an order-oriented manner.
-The distribution time should be as short as possible for the picker.
+Once parallel order picking is completed in the warehouse, the individual orders are brought together in an order-oriented manner.
+The distribution time should be as short as possible for the order picker.
 The following methods can be used for this:

 - Picking methods for pallet distribution (put-to-point)

-- Accumulation of goods with a flow rack (optimal picking method put-to-light)
+- Accumulation of the goods with a flow rack (optimal picking method put-to-light)

 - Manual sorting of goods with MDE (very outdated and slow)

-Once all items have been brought together in an order-oriented manner, shipping can take place.
+Once all items have been brought together in an order-oriented manner, dispatch can take place.
 The selection of the optimal picking method is not covered in this article.

 Advantages of parallel picking